China's electric car drive, led by BYD, leaves global brands behind

 BYD, which markets its cars in Europe and Southeast Asia, had a 13-fold increase in exports from China.

-(Reporting by Zhang Yan in Shanghai Writing by Kevin Krolicki in Singapore Editing by Mark Potter)
+(Reporting by Zhang Yan in Shanghai and Kevin Krolicki in Singapore Editing by Mark Potter)

 ((kevin.krolicki@thomsonreuters.com; +813 6441 1800; Reuters Messaging: kevin.krolicki.thomsonreuters.com@reuters.net))